-The fountain grass is indigenous to southern Asia and Africa.
+The fireworks grass is indigenous to southern Asia and Africa.
 Considered tender perennial the grass cannot survive cold winters.

 Pennisetum setaceum “Rubrum” An Annual or Perennial?

 It is hardy in USDA plant hardiness zone 9 and higher growing as a perennial, although it will grow in zones 7-8 given adequate winter protection.

 Individuals wanting to grow Pennisetum setaceum “Rubrum” and live in colder climates will have to enjoy its beautiful color and vase-shaped appearance in late summer and fall as an annual.

 Growing the grass in containers allows overwintering indoors.

 Tips For Overwintering:

 Treat the grass as a houseplant, place it in a relatively cool room and give it enough sunlight

 Store it in a cool, but not freezing location such as a cellar